Glorietta

-Glorietta (/tl/; stylized in all lowercase), also known as Ayala Malls Glorietta and formerly known as Quad and Ayala Grand Mall, is a shopping mall complex in the Ayala Center, Makati, Metro Manila, Philippines.
-The mall is owned by Ayala Land and operated through its subsidiary, the Ayala Malls.
+Glorietta (/tl/; stylized in all lowercase) (also known as Glorietta by Ayala Malls and formerly known as Quad and Ayala Grand Mall) is a large shopping mall complex in the Ayala Center, Makati, Metro Manila, Philippines.
+The mall is owned by Ayala Land and operated through its subsidiary, the Ayala Malls, while its integrated office spaces are operated by another subsidiary, the Ayala Land Offices.
 The mall is divided into five sections (named Glorietta 1 to 5) and contains many shops and restaurants, as well as cinemas, gyms, arcades and two central activity centers.
 Visitors have described the mall as maze-like, due to the complexity of its interior layout.

 Glorietta 1 to 4 is integrated with the nearby Greenbelt, SM Makati, Rustan's Makati, and The Landmark.
 Glorietta 5 is detached, located on the former site of an open parking area between Hotel InterContinental Manila (later replaced by One Ayala) and Rustan's Makati.
 Coinciding with the redevelopment, the tenants affected by the October 19, 2007 explosion were given an option to relocate there.

 Name

 The mall got its name from the Spanish word glorietta, which used to describe the public meeting place in Spanish colonial-era designed towns throughout the Philippines; the spelling with double "t" reflects the Old Spanish alphabet.

-Until 1997, the mall was previously named Quad, a name that was also borne by The Quad, which contained four cinemas that would be integrated into it.
+Until 1997, the mall was named Quad, a name shared with the old four-cinema shopping arcade of the same name that was integrated into the complex.
 The name quad is a Latin word for four, coincidentally the mall's original number of divisions.
 The mall was also known as Ayala Grand Mall.

 History

 Glorietta was originally a park centrally located in the Makati Commercial Center complex.
 The Glorietta park, with its outdoor stage, was built in the 1970s.
 It was landscaped by Ildefonso P. Santos Jr., a National Artist for Architecture who was also credited for designing the entire complex.
-It was then surrounded by small shopping arcades, The Quad (home to four cinemas and the country's first amusement arcade center), and the Makati Supermart.
+It was then surrounded by Makati Supermart, Sulô Restaurant, and small shopping arcades such as Mayfair Center, Bricktown, Lising’s Commercial, and The Quad (also known as Quad Theaters and Shopping Arcade, designed by Carlos Arguelles).
+In the 1980s, the Makati Supermart, alongside the Maranaw Arcade (present-day site of The Landmark), was razed by fires and the leases of nearby establishments have expired.

-In 1990, Ayala decided to redevelop Makati Commercial Center, then branded The Center Makati, into a new development named the Ayala Center.
-The plan called for the redevelopment of the Glorietta park and the surrounding shopping arcades into a single shopping mall.
-Makati Commercial Center and the nearby Greenbelt complex were later merged to become Ayala Center in 1991.
+In 1990, Ayala decided to redevelop the Makati Commercial Center (then branded as The Center Makati) and merge it with the adjacent Greenbelt to form the Ayala Center, a rebranding that took effect in 1991.
+The plan called for the redevelopment of the Glorietta park and the surrounding structures into a single shopping mall.

+As Quad

+The Glorietta mall, initially known as Quad, opened in 1991 with a total gross floor area of 250,000 sqm, envisioned as one of the largest malls in the Philippines.
+The mall was divided into four sections: